sam-mccall/ship/README.md

 ### promise.end(cb)

 Starts the queue.
-This must only be done once per queue (i.e per call to plate()).
+This must only be done once per queue (i.e per call to ship()).

 Upon completion, cb will be called.
 If there was an error, it will be the first argument.
 Otherwise the first argument is null, and the second argument is the value of this promise.